ekaindriyanti146/DailySoccer/content/editorial-policy.md

 ---
 title: "Editorial Policy & Standards"
-date: 2024-01-01
-description: "Our commitment to accuracy, integrity, and high-quality journalism."
+description: "Our commitment to accuracy, integrity, and transparent journalism."
 draft: false
 layout: "page"
 ---

-## Our Commitment to Accuracy
+## 1. Commitment to Accuracy

-At **Soccer Daily**, trust is our currency.
-We are committed to providing accurate, fact-checked, and timely information to our readers.

-### Fact-Checking Process
-Every article published on Soccer Daily undergoes a rigorous review process:
-1.  **Source Verification**: We only cite credible sources (Official Club Statements, Tier 1 Journalists, reputable Statistical Databases).
-2.  **Data Validation**: Statistical claims are cross-referenced with Opta, FBref, or Transfermarkt data.
-3.  **Correction Policy**: If an error is identified, we commit to correcting it immediately and adding a transparent "Correction Note" at the bottom of the article.
+Trust is the currency of journalism.
+At Soccer Daily, we employ a rigorous fact-checking process.
+Every article is reviewed for statistical accuracy and factual correctness.
+If an error occurs, we are committed to correcting it promptly and transparently with a standardized "Correction Note" at the bottom of the article.

-### AI & Technology Use
+## 2. Sourcing & Attribution
+We believe in giving credit where it is due.
+*   **Official Sources:** We prioritize data from official league bodies, clubs, and reputable data providers (Opta/StatsPerform).
+*   **Transfer News:** We distinguish between "Official Confirmations," "Reports from Credible Outlets," and "Rumors."
+We do not publish unsubstantiated clickbait.

+## 3. Use of Technology & AI
+Soccer Daily utilizes advanced technology to assist in data aggregation, trend monitoring, and structuring historical data.
+However, **human oversight is mandatory**.
+*   AI tools are used as *assistants* for research and structure.
-We utilize advanced technology to assist in data gathering and structuring.
-However, all final analysis, opinions, and editorial decisions are overseen by human editors to ensure nuance and context that technology alone cannot provide.
+*   All opinions, tactical breakdowns, and final editorial approvals are conducted by human analysts to ensure nuance, context, and emotional intelligence.

-### Independence
-Soccer Daily is an independent publication.
-We are not affiliated with any specific football club, league, or governing body.
-Our analysis is unbiased and free from external influence.
+## 4. Conflict of Interest
+Our writers and analysts are required to disclose any potential conflicts of interest.
+Soccer Daily maintains strict independence from any football club, agency, or betting organization.